 Site alerts allow you to define thresholds for when to flag an IP address and how to treat subsequent requests from that IP.

-How do system alerts work?
+About system alerts

 As requests with attack signals are sent to our backend, we track the number of signals that are seen from an IP across all agents.

-|Interval||Threshold||Frequency of Check|
+|Interval||Threshold||Frequency of check|